Dahan-Schuster/react-task-app/README.md

 docker-compose up -d	# run the MySQL and Node.js containers
 ```

+You will also need to add a JWT private key to your .env file.
+The env-template shows the correct variables you need to fill.
+Just create a md5 hash with a string of your preference, and set it as the value of the JWT_PRIVATE_KEY environment variable.

 To execute the frontend server and access it in http://localhost:3000, run:

 ```bash